-This pair of earrings is the second in an ongoing series of releases that celebrate a lesser-known facet of JB Blunk’s artistic practice: that of fine jeweler and goldsmith.
+This pair of earrings is part of an ongoing series of releases that celebrate a lesser-known facet of JB Blunk’s artistic practice: that of fine jeweler and goldsmith.
 Northern Californian artist JB Blunk (1926–2002) never made his jewelry commercially; rather, he crafted unique pieces in his Inverness studio for those women closest to him: his wife, daughter and dear friends.
 Blunk’s art practice began in 1950 in Japan where he apprenticed with Japanese National Treasures Kitaoji Rosanjin and Kaneshige Toyo.
 When Blunk returned to California in 1954, he began designing and fabricating jewelry at Palos Verdes College in Los Angeles where he also taught ceramics.
+Learn more about JB Blunk Estate.

 True to the original, this pair is beautifully and intentionally mismatched.
 Please consult the dimensions note below for differences in measurements.